Johnny Gioeli: Hardline's returning album

 After considerable success of their debut CD, Double Eclipse, the band was dissolved for ten years during which Gioeli and his brother followed a career in internet business.
 After he met with further success in Axel Rudi Pell's band, Gioeli and his band Hardline returned with a new lineup to release their second album entitled II, released in 2002, followed by the live CD/DVD in 2003, named Live at the Gods Festival 2002.
 Their third album, Leaving the End Open, was released April 17, 2009.
 On December 22, 2011, Gioeli confirmed, via Frontiers Records official site, that he and Italian producer and keyboard player Alessandro Del Vecchio would release Hardline's fourth studio album Danger Zone on May 18, 2012, yet again with a new lineup.
 On October 14, 2016, Hardline's fifth studio album, Human Nature, was released.
-In 2019, Gioeli officially announced Hardline's sixth album, Life, which will be released in April.
+In 2019, Gioeli officially announced Hardline's sixth album, Life, which was released in April 2019.
 This will be the first Hardline album featuring a cover song since the debut album's track "Hot Cherie".
 This time, the cover is Queen's "Who Wants to Live Forever", a personal favorite of Gioeli's.